deanilvincent/deanilvincent.github.io/_posts/2017-05-16-xamarin-forms-simple-login-with-rest-api.markdown

 When you are done creating your web service, you can now proceed in creating our Xamarin Cross Platform Mobile App project.

-## Basic Steps in Implementing Login System using Xamarin Cross Platform.
+## Basic Steps in Implementing Login System using Xamarin Forms.

 ### 1.0 Creating the project